QeyeH/medtrack/Readme.md

 ## What is MedTrack?

-MedTrack is a Tcl 8.6.7 program to help users manage their legally, prescribed medications.
+MedTrack is a program to help users manage their legally, prescribed medications.

 Having to be legally prescribed, regular medications is a burden, and having to track the supply, use and reordering of these medications is a further burden that at times can be very frustrating and concerning.